 LFR FSW is compliant with the nominal behavior, every one second, sent by DPU

-One CTR SpaceWire command packet transmitted (TC_LFR_UPDATE_TIME)
+One CTR SpaceWire command packet transmitted SY_RPW_CTR_MIN_DELAY prior to the time code itself (TC_LFR_UPDATE_TIME)

+The CTR SpaceWire time code is transmitted with SY_RPW_CTR_FREQUENCY frequency

-6 , (field CP_RPW_TIME of TC_LFR_UPDATE_TIME)
+The SpaceWire time code contains the 6 least significant bits of the CTR coarse time part, (field CP_RPW_TIME of TC_LFR_UPDATE_TIME)

-If after the boot, LFR FSW receives the PU , LFR local time will be synchronized (MSB = 0).
+If after the boot, LFR FSW receives the command packet coupled to a SpaceWire time code from the DPU , LFR local time will be synchronized (MSB = 0).
 Otherwise, LFR FSW will be not synchronized and MSB = 1.

-If LFR lost the after SY_RPW_DELAY_WITHOUT_CTR (MSB = 1) , LFR FSW will be synchronized again if the couple (CTR + timecode) is received.
+If LFR lost the time synchronization after SY_RPW_DELAY_WITHOUT_CTR (MSB = 1) , LFR FSW will be synchronized again if the couple (CTR + timecode) is received.

-If is not equal to 6 ,the field HK_LFR_TIMECODE_CTR is incremented of 1 into the TM_LFR_HK.
+If The SpaceWire time code is not equal to the 6 least significant bits of the CTR coarse time part,the field HK_LFR_TIMECODE_CTR is incremented of 1 into the TM_LFR_HK.

-If LFR FSW is synchronized (MSB=0) and e, the time-code will be taken into account but HK_LFR_TIMECODE_CTR will be incremented of 1 into the TM_LFR_HK because LFR FSW has tested the coarse time of the last TC_LFR_UPDATE_TIME accepted and the time-code just received.
+If LFR FSW is synchronized (MSB=0) and if a CTR command packet has not been received prior to the time code, the time-code will be taken into account but HK_LFR_TIMECODE_CTR will be incremented of 1 into the TM_LFR_HK because LFR FSW has tested the coarse time of the last TC_LFR_UPDATE_TIME accepted and the time-code just received.